raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 # Introduction

-This post covers the Architecture and hosting behind MakeMySheet.
+This post covers the Architecture, CI/CD pipeline and Hosting of MakeMySheet.
 For an overview and explanation of its features, see the Introduction page.

 # Architecture